Breast Augmentation Procedure

-Last year the FDA approved Silicone Implants for primary elective breast augmentations.
+In 2006 the FDA approved Silicone Implants for primary elective breast augmentations.
 For over 15 years Dr. Park’s Office was part of a FDA Adjunct Study to determine the safety of these superior implants.
 During that period the silicone implants were limited for use in only certain patients such as those undergoing reconstruction or for certain anatomical appearances.
 Now that the safety of silicone has been studied extensively, Dr. Park are performing many more of these procedures.

 One of the most common questions asked by women considering breast augmentation surgery is how to determine the preferred size for breast implants prior to having surgery.

 During the consultation, Dr. Park will help determine the proper breast implant type, size and profile that best suites the patient’s body form.